 Subsection with desired outcome Attainment Rating Audit Evidence Subsection 1.1: Pae ora healthy futures Te Tiriti: Māori flourish and thrive in an environment that enables good health and wellbeing.
 As service providers: We work collaboratively to embrace, support, and encourage a Māori worldview of health and provide high-quality, equitable, and effective services for Māori framed by Te Tiriti o Waitangi.
-FA A Māori health plan is documented for the service, which Fencible Manor Rest Home utilise as part of their strategy to embed and enact Te Tiriti o Waitangi in all aspects of service delivery, including the recognition of mana motuhake.
+FA A Māori health plan is documented for the service, which Victoria Epsom Rest Home utilise as part of their strategy to embed and enact Te Tiriti o Waitangi in all aspects of service delivery, including the recognition of mana motuhake.
 At the time of the audit there were no Māori staff or residents.
-The facility manager advised it would be unlikely for the service to have any Māori residents or staff due to the demographics of the service; however, all the systems, policies, and procedures are in place should this occur.
+The facility manager advised it would be unlikely for the service to have any Māori residents or staff due to the demographics of the area; however, all the systems, policies, and procedures are in place should this occur.
 Subsection 1.2: Ola manuia of Pacific peoples in Aotearoa The people: Pacific peoples in Aotearoa are entitled to live and enjoy good health and wellbeing.
 Te Tiriti: Pacific peoples acknowledge the mana whenua of Aotearoa as tuakana and commit to supporting them to achieve tino rangatiratanga.
 As service providers: We provide comprehensive and equitable health and disability services underpinned by Pacific worldviews and developed in collaboration with Pacific peoples for improved health outcomes.
 FA A Pacific health plan is documented that focuses on achieving equity and efficient provision of care for Pasifika.
 The service aims to achieve optimal outcomes for Pasifika.
 Pacific culture, language, faith, and family values form the basis of their culture and are therefore important aspects of recognising the individual within the broader context of the Pacific culture.
-This was confirmed by Pacific staff, and the next of kin of a resident identifying as Pasifika.
-The Pacific health plan has been written by an external consultant, well-known and respected in the industry, who had input from their Pacific community contacts.
+The Pacific health plan has been written by an external consultant, well- known and respected in the industry, who had input from their Pasifika community contacts.